 Administrator — Users with this permission level control the highest-level security and account settings and have access to all data.
 We recommend that most teams have only a couple of Administrators.
 The first user to start a new account is given an Administrator role.
 Administrators added subsequently can change the role of the first user if needed.

-Manager — Managers can manage users and handle most administrative tasks, plus create, edit, and permanently delete data within the designated organizations where access is granted.
+Manager — Managers can manage users and handle most administrative tasks, plus create, edit, and delete data within the organizations where access is granted.
+Certain destructive actions (i.e. permanently deleting data) are permitted.

-Editor — Editors can create, edit, and permanently delete data—even data that they themselves didn't create—within the designated organizations where access is granted.
+Editor — Editors can create, edit, and delete data within the organizations where access is granted, plus set asset permissions, controlling which other users have access to that asset.

-Creator — Creators can create and edit data within the designated organizations where access is granted.
-Any destructive actions (i.e. permanently deleting data) are prohibited.
+Creator — Creators can create and edit data within the organizations where access is granted, plus set asset permissions, controlling which other users have access to that asset.

 For reference, the table below summarizes the different permission levels: